 For 2020, the Japanese will be paying a fee to borrow Sunflowers and the other National Gallery works, thanks to sponsorship from the Yomiuri Shimbun, one of the largest Japanese media companies.
 At a wild guess the fee for the Van Gogh loan alone might involve adding three more zeros to the 1923 purchase price, although the actual figure is a closely-guarded commercial secret.
 All this is for an artist who was unable to sell his work.

 When the Sunflowers arrived in London 1923 it went to what is now Tate Britain, but was then the National Gallery’s extension in Millbank for British and Modern European art.
 It remained there until 1939, when the Van Gogh was evacuated during the war to Muncaster Castle, a country house in the Lake District.
 In 1961, the Sunflowers was moved from Millbank to Trafalgar Square on its transfer from Tate to the National Gallery.

 Since 1923 the Sunflowers has only been very rarely sent away on loan.
 In 1948, after Tate’s last Van Gogh retrospective, it went to two further venues, Birmingham and Glasgow, and in 1968-69 to London’s Hayward Gallery.
-There have been only two loans abroad, both to the Van Gogh Museum in Amsterdam, in 2002 and 2013.
+There have been only three loans abroad, to Paris in 1955 and the Van Gogh Museum in Amsterdam, in 2002 and 2013.